Emily Reed, Devon Climate Emergency

 2. Devon Carbon Plan Update 🟢 [GREEN]

-Partners, as well as organisations beyond the partnership, are now encouraged to endorse the Plan through their governance arrangements.
+Partners, as well as organisations beyond the partnership, are now encouraged to endorse the Plan through their governance arrangements during the autumn.
 Organisations that have endorsed so far are:

 - Plymouth City Council